 As per § 17-6-501 of the County code, staff makes its professional recommendations to the Planning and Zoning Director based upon their extensive experience researching and interpreting Anne Arundel County’s history and archaeology.
 If the Planning and Zoning Officer finds that the building can be retained and preserved, the CRD staff works closely with property owners and developers to achieve a positive preservation outcome

-Below is a listing of the properties currently in the Anne Arundel County Inventory, which includes individual historic structures and historic districts.
-Note that archaeological sites, also considered part of the inventory are not listed for public view.
-Donna Ware’s book, Anne Arundel’s Legacy: The Historic Properties of Anne Arundel County (1990), was the first published list of the County’s Inventory of Historic Places and focused on the fancier high-style buildings in the County.
+Below is a search tool for the properties currently in the Anne Arundel County Inventory, which includes individual historic structures and historic districts.
+Note that archaeological sites and cemeteries are also considered part of the inventory.
 The list has continued to grow and evolve over the past 25 years, and the list today represents a broad range of our heritage, even simple slave cabins or tenant houses.
 If you have questions about the Inventory or want to learn more, please contact our office!

 - How is a property evaluated for Historic Significance?

 Evaluating historic significance relies upon accepted professional standards and best practices, and while locally determined, are very similar to those criteria used to evaluate National Register.
 In Anne Arundel County, we consider if the historic resources contributes to the public’s understanding of the history, architecture, archaeology, engineering, and/or culture of our shared history.
 County staff goes to great efforts to ensure that all heritage stories are fairly represented.
 While preservation of a stately brick mansion from the 18th Century is easily understood by the lay public, there are often places that are valuable for other reasons.